UU-Hydro/GLOFRIM/README.md

 For instance, the here provided code was only tested at 30 arcmin spatial resolution Current efforts are untertaken to merge the different developments.

+To use the package, it is required to have pcraster 4.1 installed.
+The code and installation instructions can be found here: http://pcraster.geo.uu.nl/pcraster-4-1-0/.

+For installation, it is possible to do this with `pip install -e path/to/PCR_BMI`.

 ## Usage
 If you want to use the code, you are free to download and apply it within the GNU GPL 3.0 license.